Clarksville Area Pets of the Week for August 1st, 2022 - Clarksville Online - Clarksville News, Sports, Events and Information

 Asiago is a male domestic shorthair kitten with a glossy Black coat.
 He is fully vetted, neutered, litter trained and ready for his new home.
 Asiago can be in a home with other cats, dogs and does well with children.
 He loves to play but is also content just being with his people.

-Asiago can be found through the Finders Keepers Cat Rescue, message them on FB or www.petfinder.com/member/us/tn/clarksville/finders-keepers-cat-rescue-tn984/ Or email finderskeeperscatrescue@gmail.com
+Asiago can be found through the Finders Keepers Cat Rescue, message them on FB or www.petfinder.com/member/us/tn/clarksville/finders-keepers-cat-rescue-tn984/ Or email

 Cat Adoption Team of Stewart County (CATS)